 Figure 1.
-Structure of training in chemical pathology under this curriculum.
+Structure of training in chemical pathology.

 This curriculum will enable the development of a generalist medical chemical pathologist who can integrate into the local structure and be flexible enough to complement the work of other staff and cooperate to deliver the required service.
-Therefore, the proportion of clinical and laboratory work will vary widely according to local need, but trainees should have the capability and readiness to perform either role.
+Therefore, the proportion of clinical and laboratory work will vary widely according to local needs, but trainees should have the capability and readiness to perform either role.